junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Introduced in House
 - 2013-02-14 — Introduced in House
 - 2013-02-14 — Referred to the House Committee on Natural Resources.
+- 2013-02-28 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-07-23 — Subcommittee Hearings Held.
+- 2014-09-18 — Committee Consideration and Mark-up Session Held.
+- 2014-09-18 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2014-09-18 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-12-22 — Placed on the Union Calendar, Calendar No. 518.
+- 2014-12-22 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-687.
+- 2014-12-22 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-687.